tkdesign/tma/readme.md

 For the site to work, you must first import the `tma` database to a DBMS server that is compatible with MySql 8.
 For example, it can be Percona or MariaDB of appropriate versions.

-The initial data of the database model and sql-script to import the structure and data into the DBMS are in the `data` folder.
+The initial data of the database model `tma.mwb` and sql-script `tma.sql` to import the structure and data into the DBMS are in the `data` folder.

 ### Backend and frontend